AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - IAC (Infrastructure as Code)
 	- Self-documenting.
 Nice.
 	- Immutable.
 You don't patch or change your infrastructure, you change the code which then deploys different, but new infrastructure.
-- SAC (Security as Code): Somewhat newer.
+- SAC (Security as Code): Somewhat newer concept.

 **What can I do with this?**